sensu/sensu-docs-legacy/docs/0.29/reference/server.md

 ## Automated task election

 The Sensu server processes (i.e. `sensu-server` and `sensu-enterprise`) are designed to [scale horizontally][14] (i.e. by adding systems).
 No additional configuration is required to run a cluster of Sensu servers, other than the location of the [transport][15] and [data store][16].
-When Sensu servers start, they will automatically elect Sensu servers to be responsible for certain tasks.
+When Sensu servers start, they participate in an election process to automatically distribute tasks.
 A Sensu server may be elected for more than one task.
 A server task can only run on one Sensu server at a time and will automatically failover to another Sensu server in the event of a service failure or restart.

 All Sensu servers in a Sensu cluster monitor the state of task execution on a 10-second interval, automatically electing a new Sensu